- 9 minutes to read

 Linked Server(s)

-Use the checklist above to verify that you have performed all steps required to get Nodinite flying
+Use the checklist above to verify that you have completed all steps required to get Nodinite flying high!

 SQL Server

-You can run SQL Server on Windows Servers implemented on physical machines, virtual machines and in the cloud.
-Actual Windows version used must match the prerequisites for SQL Server version being used.
+You can deploy SQL Server on physical machines, virtual machines, or in the cloud, provided that the Windows version matches the prerequisites for your SQL Server version.

-It's you (or your IT-organization/hosting partner/...) responsibility to backup the Nodinite Configuration Database regularly, at least once per day.
+It is your responsibility (or your IT organization/hosting partner) to backup the Nodinite Configuration Database regularly—at least once per day.

 Please review the following articles about SQL Server for use with Nodinite:

-To maximize your experience with Nodinite you should implement all the suggestions below:
+To maximize your experience with Nodinite, implement all the suggestions below:

 • Keep the Logging Service close to the SQL Servers hosting the Log Databases for Nodinite

-• Disable PAC Verification if your policy allows for this option to be set on all Windows Servers running any of Nodinite Core Services - Less RPC calls, improves performance
+• Disable PAC Verification if your policy allows, on all Windows Servers running any Nodinite Core Services—this reduces RPC calls and improves performance.

-• Nodinite should be installed on machines with dedicated Windows swap volumes (>2,5*physical RAM) and SQL discs should have > 300 MB/S R/W.
+• Install Nodinite on machines with dedicated Windows swap volumes (>2.5× physical RAM) and SQL disks with >300 MB/s R/W.

-• There should be a secured backup volume (or network share) available with sufficient free space for Nodinite databases
+• Ensure a secure backup volume (or network share) is available with sufficient free space for Nodinite databases.

-• Windows Servers hosting any of the Core Services should have at least 16GB RAM.
-Environments with a large number of messages logged and processed may need additional RAM
+• Windows Servers hosting any Core Services should have at least 16GB RAM.
+Environments with high message volumes may require more RAM.

-• For each core assigned with your SQL Instance (up to 8), create 1 tempdb file with 128 MB in size (no autogrowth)
+• For each core assigned to your SQL Instance (up to 8), create one tempdb file with 128 MB in size (no autogrowth).

-If you have 14 cores that means you have 8 tempdb files.
-Putting the tempdb files on different volumes may increase overall performance of your system
+If you have 14 cores, create 8 tempdb files.
+Placing tempdb files on different volumes may further increase overall system performance.

-• Nodinite Log Databases, when used together with BizTalk should be kept in Simple recovery mode (default)
+• Nodinite Log Databases, when used with BizTalk, should be kept in Simple recovery mode (default).

 Microsoft Distributed Transaction Coordinator (DTC)

-The Configuration Database is involved in all SQL Server related operations and Nodinite uses the Windows Service Microsoft Distributed Transaction Coordinator (DTC) that is responsible for coordinating transactions that span multiple resource managers.
-We have written a dedicated tutorial for Nodinite with our best practices for how to install and configure the DTC Windows Service.
+The Configuration Database is involved in all SQL Server-related operations.
+Nodinite uses the Windows Service Microsoft Distributed Transaction Coordinator (DTC) to coordinate transactions that span multiple resource managers.
+We have created a dedicated tutorial for Nodinite with best practices for installing and configuring the DTC Windows Service.

-You must configure the DTC as documented otherwise Nodinite will not be able to function
+You must configure the DTC as documented; otherwise, Nodinite will not function correctly.

-Nodinite keeps the identity of the user account for running Core Services related threads when traversing servers on your network.
-This means for example that when the Logging Service fetches data from BizTalk tracking database it will be the configured account that actually performs the remote operation.
-For the Windows Integrated Security to be able to pass and authenticate the user identity across servers all tasks outlined at the checklist in the beginning of this tutorial must be properly configured.
+Nodinite maintains the identity of the user account running Core Services threads when traversing servers on your network.
+For example, when the Logging Service fetches data from the BizTalk tracking database, it is the configured account that performs the remote operation.
+For Windows Integrated Security to pass and authenticate the user identity across servers, all tasks outlined in the checklist at the beginning of this tutorial must be properly configured.

 The Configuration Database is a SQL Server database and is installed as part of the Core Services package.
-Since the Configuration Database is a SQL Server database You must use a Windows account that has been configured with the appropriate rights in SQL Server, see SQL Server database rights.
+You must use a Windows account that has been configured with the appropriate rights in SQL Server.
+See SQL Server database rights.

-For Kerberos to work then the servers must be properly configured:
+For Kerberos to work, the servers must be properly configured:

 This topic is detailed in the Trusted for delegation user guide.